-- 'Order Term' means the period of time starting on the Services Start Date for the Services and continuing for the period indicated on the Order Form unless terminated in accordance with this Agreement.
+- 'Order Term' means the period of time starting on the Services Start Date or the renewal date (as applicable) and continuing for the period indicated on the Order Form unless terminated in accordance with this Agreement.

 - 'Other Services' means the then-current 'Other Services' as described in the Services Summary, excluding any Third-Party Offerings.

-- 'Prices' means the then-current applicable prices for the Services described at https://workspace.google.com/intl/en-GB/pricing.html, unless otherwise agreed in an addendum or Order Form.
+- 'Prices' means the then-current applicable prices for the Services described at https://workspace.google.com/intl/en/pricing.html (incorporated into the Agreement by this reference), unless otherwise agreed in an addendum or Order Form.
 Prices do not include Taxes.